Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 This project analyzes IMDb movie ratings for films released between 1920 and 2023, utilizing **Python** for data manipulation and **Tableau** for data visualization.
 The objective is to uncover trends and patterns in movie ratings over time, with a particular focus on how ratings vary across genres.

 The analysis highlights the following key areas:
-- **Distribution of Ratings**: Visualized movie rating distributions across 0.25-point intervals to identify patterns
+- **Distribution of Ratings**: Visualized movie rating distributions across 0.25-point intervals to identify patterns.
-- **Trends in Movie Ratings Over Time**: Explored how average ratings have evolved over the past century
+- **Trends in Movie Ratings Over Time**: Explored how average ratings have evolved over the past century.
 - **Trends in Number of Movie Releases and Ratings**: Examined growth in movie releases, the impact of COVID-19, and pre-existing declines in IMDb ratings over time.
-- **Genre Popularity Analysis**: Identified trends in genre popularity by examining average ratings over time, revealing shifts in audience preferences
+- **Genre Popularity Analysis**: Identified trends in genre popularity by examining average ratings over time, revealing shifts in audience preferences.
-- **Correlation Between Genres and Ratings**: Measured the relationship between genre-specific ratings and the overall average rating, uncovering how closely each genre aligns with general audience trends over time
+- **Correlation Between Genres and Ratings**: Measured the relationship between genre-specific ratings and the overall average rating, uncovering how closely each genre aligns with general audience trends over time.
 - **Number of Ratings by Genre**: Analyzed the disproportionate influence of frequently rated genres on overall rating trends.

 Below are three interactive Tableau dashboards on genre ratings and the number of IMDb Ratings: